sebastienrousseau/sebastienrousseau.github.io/content/shokunin.md

 [**Shokunin**][00] is a blazing-fast static site generator (SSG) built with Rust.
-It is designed for speed, security, and reliability.
-Shokunin makes it simple and quick to generate websites that are optimized for SEO and fully compliant with accessibility standards.
+Shokunin makes it simple and quick to generate websites that are optimized for SEO and are fully compliant with accessibility standards.

 We developed Shokunin to push the boundaries of what is possible.
-And to ensure a successful implementation, we also created a cohesive design system.
+To ensure a successful implementation, we also created a cohesive design system.

 ## Impact